EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/nereid.md

 is your spellcasting ability for these spells.

 #### Amphibious
 You can breath both air and water.
+You must drink four times as much water per day as other creatures your size.

 #### Cleansing Body
-When you are submerged in water, you are able to end the Paralyzed or Poisoned condition on yourself.
-You regain the ability to do this again when taking a long or short rest.
+You are resistant to Acid damage.

 #### Speak with Ocean Creatures
 Through sounds and gestures, you can communicate simple ideas with aquatic